 Diagnosis, Co-Management, & Treatment of Glaucoma

 Glaucoma is not just one eye disease, but rather a group of eye conditions related to abnormally high pressure in the eye.
 As a result of this increased pressure, the optic nerve can become damaged and vision loss can follow.
-The two types of glaucoma include primary open-angle glaucoma and acute angle-closure glaucoma.
+The two main types of glaucoma are primary open-angle glaucoma and acute angle-closure glaucoma.
 Both can lead to serious and permanent harm to vision, but early diagnosis of glaucoma can help significantly.

 Dr. Jonathan Davis and the Decatur Family Eye Care team can diagnose glaucoma and provide co-management care to help you deal with the disease and take action to decrease the progression of damage.